 Contributions from students are vital in helping move campus research forward.
 Research experiences can be tailored to fit students’ needs, such as informal work with a researcher on an ongoing laboratory project, part-time work in a research laboratory or full-time summer research work.

 The mentored research program is a competitive program which encourages DMU students to work in one of the wide range of research projects at DMU.
 Funding for this program is provided by the research and grants committee.
-Each year, four students are selected to receive a $2,000 tuition scholarship with the remaining students receiving a stipend during the program.
+Each year, two students are selected to receive a $2,000 tuition scholarship with the remaining students receiving a stipend during the program.
 The program began in 2002 and is a robust and active research opportunity at DMU.
 The eight week program also includes three lunch and learn sessions, a closing program consisting of a guest speaker, poster and power point presentations.

 Mentored research program for undergraduate students